aleena-zahra/Ping-Pong/README.md

 # Ping-Pong using Turtle
-# Pong Game with Turtle Graphics

 Welcome to Ping Pong, a classic two-player game implemented using the Turtle graphics library in Python.
 Compete against your friend and see who can score the most points!

 ## Instructions:

 1. **Player Names:**
-   - Enter the names of Player 1 and Player 2 when prompted.
+   - Enter the names of Player 1 and Player 2 when prompted at the start of the game.

 2. **Controls:**
-   - Player 1 (Left Paddle): Use "W" to move up and "S" to move down.
+   - Player 1 (Right Paddle): Use the "Up" arrow to move up and the "Down" arrow to move down.
-   - Player 2 (Right Paddle): Use the "Up" arrow to move up and the "Down" arrow to move down.
+   - Player 2 (Left Paddle): Use "W" to move up and "S" to move down.

 3. **Scoring:**
    - Score points by successfully hitting the ball past your opponent's paddle.